ryantsiao/ryantsiao/README.md

 UCR Physics Department — Arratia Lab Researcher
 October 2023-Present
 - Collaborated with undergraduate and graduate students in a laboratory setting
-- Participated as the youngest attendee at the February 2024 EIC Consortium
 - Ran cosmic ray tests on SiPm-carrying scintillators in order to test scintillator performance
 - Made custom 3-pin wires to connect to CAEN units
 - Handled Strontium-90 sample to determine if using overlapping scintillators would increase the detection accuracy
-- Organized, logged and connected LEMO cables to make 10-ft strands
+- Conducted mock pedestal analysis tests to determine gain settings for real runs
+- Integrated LiDAR sensor with a Raspberry Pi to operate concurrently with Janus software, enabling the measurement of radiation variation as a function of distance
 - Soldered and assembled ribbon cables
 - Redesigned frames for scintillators holding SiPms using 3D-printing software
 - Gained experience using equipment like CAEN units and concentrators for data acquisition